 Well, so thought the 19th-century British officers stationed in India who took to mixing their prescribed quinine (in the form of "tonic water") with their daily ration of gin to make it more palatable.
 It's since been found that, though quinine is an effective prophylactic against malaria, the amount found in a typical cocktail or three's worth of tonic water isn't enough to be effective.

-But, while everyone's freaking out over Zika, you can claim to be drinking this Remixed G-and-T for its parasite-suppressant properties (note, though: It has none).
+So, you could claim to be drinking this Remixed G-and-T for its parasite-suppressant properties (note, though: It has none).
 The truth is you'll be drinking it because nobody can turn down a frozen drink in the summertime.
 Between the global popularity of the gin and tonic and the almost equally widespread love of a slushy when it's hot out, this Remix will make you summer's most acclaimed host.

 I got around the problem of blending carbonated tonic water (not a good idea) by using a tonic syrup, commonly used by finicky mixologists who want to adjust bitterness levels to their exacting requirements.
 I added some simple syrup because frozen things always need the flavors bumped up (the colder the liquid, the less you can taste it, which is why you should definitely be suspicious of anything labeled "always serve chilled").
 And if you dread cleaning the blender jar after a party, remember: A standard Mason jar will fit right into your blender's blade assembly, and serve as a classic summer glassware choice besides.